Terms and Conditions 2023

 Purchasing Tickets

-In person in advance, at Bournemouth Pavilion & BIC Ticket Offices.
+In person in advance, at Bournemouth Pavilion Ticket Office.

 In person on performance days (by cash only), on Poole Quay